Become an intern at Humane Society of Southern Arizona

 Assisting younger children with educational programs and crafts

 Assisting with office-related duties

 Helping set up for events and cleaning up afterwards

-There any many benefits to interning at HSSA such as tracking of volunteer hours for high school community service requirements, letters of recommendation for works or college, job training skills and hands-on experience with children and animals.
+There are many benefits to interning at HSSA, such as keeping track of volunteer hours for high school community service requirements, letters of recommendation for work or college, job training skills, and hands-on experience with children and animals.

-Please contact us if you are interested, need more information, or have questions about the HIP Youth Internship: Email Amy Faulk or call 520-327-6088, ext.
-171.
+Please contact us if you are interested, need more information, or have questions about the HIP Youth Internship: email@example.com or call 520-327-6088, ext.
+125.

 Where are the HSSA Classrooms?